 - 4th and 8 Game: December 29, 2013.
 Aaron Rodgers came back from injury (sustained nearly two months earlier against the Bears) to lead the Packers to a dramatic 33-28 victory over the Bears, in Chicago at Soldier Field.
 The winner of that game was to be crowned NFC North Champions as well as playoff bound — with the Packers down by one point, Rodgers threw a 48-yard touchdown pass to Randall Cobb with on fourth and 8 with just .38 seconds left on the clock.
 John Kuhn’s block on Julius Peppers on the play remains legendary.

 - Rodgers’ First Half: November 9, 2014.
 Aaron Rodgers ties an NFL record by throwing for six touchdowns in the first half of a 55-14 victory over the Bears at Lambeau Field in Green Bay.
+Perhaps the best half in NFL history for a quarterback, the game went to halftime at 42-0.

 - All-Time Series is Finally Tied-Up: December 18, 2016.
 The Green Bay Packers beat the Chicago Bears to even-up the legendary rivalry.
 Mason Crosby kicked a game-winning field goal as time expired after Aaron Rodgers completed a 60-yard pass to Jordy Nelson on third and 11, with less than thirty seconds left in the game.
 The completion was Rodgers’ longest of the season.